-Outcome orientation and sustainability in healthcare: we examine practice-based questions in our research and develop solutions for the health of women throughout the generative phase.
-Our focus is on somatic, psychological and social aspects.
+Sustainability in healthcare: we undertake a wide variety of empirical research which contributes towards improving and informing the quality of health care for women throughout the generative phase.
+Our focus is on somatic, psychological, and biosocial aspects.

 - Quantitative and qualitative analyses, including mixed methods

 We collaborate with national and international universities, university hospitals and health insurance organisations.